 Many marketing professionals use buyer personas when planning who they will target their content to, but in healthcare it can be changed to “patient personas.”
 In Mintent’s tool, you can build personas and share them with your team, because understanding each step of their journey can be an important part of connecting to them.

-Even if the condition your organization treats is unpreventable, or you do not have any advanced screenings, you can still get content out there so that when someone needs your type of services, there will be plenty of information to find.
+Even if the condition your organization treats is unpreventable, or you do not have any advanced screenings, you can still get content out there so that when someone needs your type of services, there will be plenty of information to be found.

 People who might seek you out before they have a specific condition include.